 The eyes of the Lord are in every place, watching the evil and the good (Proverbs 15:3).

 He knows everything immediately, accurately, and completely.
 He does not have to learn anything.
-He needs no counselor, no teacher, and no information.
-He knows all that can be known.
+He needs no counselor or teacher.

 He is present everywhere.